-Costs of electricity sales pertain to the direct costs of generating electricity power including operating and maintenance costs (O&M) of all RE subsidiaries' power plants.
-The income is due to the effect on consolidation of PWEI financials, MGI's fluid collection and reinjection system (FCRS), depreciation, and other costs directly attributed to producing electricity.
+Cost of electricity sales pertain to the direct costs of generating electricity power including operating and maintenance costs (O&M) of all RE subsidiaries' power plants.
+The income is due to the effect on consolidation of PWEI's financials, MGI's fluid collection and reinjection system (FCRS), depreciation, and other costs directly attributed to producing electricity.

-Oil production operating expenses decreased by 11.25% mainly due to decline in royalty expenses in Gabon Etame Operations caused by lower average crude oil price.
+Oil production operating expenses decreased by 11.25%, primarily due to lower royalty expenses in the Gabon Etame Operations.
+This decline was caused by reduced oil revenue related to lower crude oil prices.

-Depletion increased mainly due to the higher number of barrels of 6,074Kbbls in December 2023 versus 5,752Kbbls in December 2022.
+Depletion increased mainly due to the higher number of barrels of 6,074Kbbls in December 2023 versus 5.752Kbbls in December 2022.